Preliminary info for the 2018 intake!

 4, Official translation of the Bachelor's degree certificate and of the transcript of records unless issued in English, Finnish or Swedish

 If your educational documents are issued in a language other than English, Finnish or Swedish, official translations of them to one of these languages are required.
-Officially certified copies of the original documents also have to be submitted.
+Please note that officially certified copies of the original documents also have to be submitted.

 Please see What are officially translated documents? below for more information.